vectara/vectara-docs/www/docs/prompts/vectara_prompt_engine.md

 ## Example prompt template

+## Example prompt template

-The following example prompt template specifies a role as a helpful search assistant.
+The following example prompt specifies a role as a helpful search assistant.
 It then loops through Vectara query results with specific variables and functions.
 Finally, it generates a [summary](docs/learn/grounded-generation/select-a-summarizer) for the query.

 ```javascript
 [